GRAND RIBs or BRIG RIBs?

 History of BRIG and GRAND RIBs

 BRIG started business in 1991 as the collapse of the USSR meant that the largely aeronautical industry employees were looking for an alternative to Soviet employment in aviation.
-Slava Rodionov led a group of graduates and students into the new world of RIB design and manufacture from Kharkov, Ukraine.
-Amongst that team was a young designer, Andrey Grand who stayed with BRIG for 10 years before going it alone and starting his own brand – GRAND Inflatable Boats.
+Business partners Slava Rodionov and Andrey Grebennikov led a group of graduates and students into the new world of RIB design and manufacture from Kharkov, Ukraine.
+As well as being partner to Slava, Andrey was instrumental in the design process.
+After 10 years with BRIG Andrey decided to go it alone and started his own brand – GRAND Inflatable Boats.
 So although BRIG has 10 years longer in the industry the skills required to be a global success were learned before GRAND started trading.
 Since then both brands have created ever growing manufacturing bases in Kharkov, Ukraine, and both factories have employees that have worked in both locations.
 We have even met the truck drivers that have delivered both brands to us in the UK!
 (Marine Matters used to be the Solent BRIG dealer).

 Essentially, this means that both brands of RIB have a common heritage and supply chain so if these are the brands you are looking at, it is no great surprise.